bluetides-project/IO_Simulator/README.md

  -s ...
 Nitems: sum of items of dim <width> and format 'i4'

- -> total number of bytes written in files: Nitems*width*4bytes
+ -> total number of bytes written in files: Nitems x width x 4bytes

  -n ...
 Nwriters: number of writers (should be <= number of ranks)